Drakening/Drakening/README.md

 Front-end Developer
 -------------------

-Yo, I'm Thando Mkhonza, a passionate self-taught frontend web developer from South Africa.
+Yo, I'm Thando Mkhonza, a passionate self-taught frontend developer from South Africa.
 I would introduce myself in a few words words.
 Passionate coder and Enthusiastic runner.

 * 🌍  I'm based in Pretoria, South Africa
 * ✉️  You can contact me at [Thandomkhonza63@gmail.com](mailto:Thandomkhonza63@gmail.com)